EricssonResearch/dnt/doc/notification.md

 # R2DTWO notifications

-R2DTWO supports observability by sending notifications to aggregation points.
-OAM can also provide similar information by directing OAM replies to an aggregation point.
+R2DTWO supports observability by sending notifications to collection points.
+OAM can also provide similar information by directing OAM replies to an specific collector point.
 The main difference is that OAM replies are always generated in a response to an OAM message (like *ping*), while notifications can be generated periodically or triggered by events or trigger messages.

 Notifications can be completely disabled either by not specifying notification stream in configuration file, telnet command and filtering.